Causes and risk factors of stomach cancer

 Removing part of the stomach reduces the amount of acid your stomach makes.
 This means you have less protection from bacteria, which can increase the risk of stomach cancer.

-Family history and risk of cancer
+Family history and risk of stomach cancer

-Most stomach cancers are not caused by inherited cancer genes.
-And most people who develop stomach cancer do not have a strong family history of it.
 But sometimes stomach cancer runs in families.
 This may be because close family members share some risk factors for stomach cancer.
 For example, they may eat a similar diet or have H. pylori infection.
 Rarely, it is caused by an inherited gene.

 - a number of family members have been diagnosed with stomach cancer

-- the family members who have been diagnosed with stomach cancer are closely related
+- these family members are closely related

 Date reviewed